barbagroup/snake-repro/MesnardBarba-CiSE.md

 We rely on external libraries to solve sparse linear systems of equations: _Cusp_ for GPU devices and PETSc for distributed CPU systems.
 It turns out, the iterative solvers may have differences that affect the final solution.

-When repeating our previous simulations of the aerodynamics of a snake cross-section with PetIBM, the solutions do not always match those with cuIBM.
+When repeating our previous simulations of the aerodynamics of a snake cross-section with PetIBM, the solutions do not always match those computed with cuIBM.
 At a Reynolds number of 1000, both the time-averaged lift and drag coefficients match.
 But at Reynolds equal to 2000, average lift and drag match up to 30 degrees angle-of-attack, but not at 35 degrees.
 That means that we don't see lift enhancement (Figure 8) and the main finding of our previous study is not fully replicated.